-Everyone wants to achieve success, however,most people just wish they were successful and do nothing about it.
-Others try doing one thing or another, but quit after a while, either because they don’t want to invest time and effort, are afraid of the competition, don’t get immediate results, or because they are afraid of failure.
+Everyone wants to achieve success, however, most people just wish they were successful and do nothing about it.
+Others try doing one thing or another, but quit after a while, either because they don’t want to invest time and effort or are afraid of the competition.
+They might also quit because they don’t get immediate results, or because they are afraid of failure.

-Usually, only a small percentage act, persevere and does not give up.
+Usually, only a small percentage acts, perseveres and does not give up.

 Why some people achieve success?
 They achieve success because they possess self-discipline, among other things.
-This ability helps them to avoid wasting their day doing things that gets them nowhere.
-They are able to avoid doing things that waste their time, such as spending hours on Facebook or sitting hours in front of the television.
+This ability helps them to avoid wasting their time and energy doing things that don’t get them anywhere.
+They don’t spend hours texting, checking mail or sitting hours in front of the television.

 Self-discipline equals perseverance, one of the most important qualities you need for achieving success.

 Speaking of success, I don’t mean just financial success or status, but also success in many other areas besides career and job.
 Success can manifest in studies, in learning a foreign language, learning a new skill, losing weight, managing your time more efficiently, or changing some of your habits.